Chronic lymphocytic leukemia care at Mayo Clinic

 Your care team may include:

-At Mayo Clinic, hematologists who specialize in chronic lymphocytic leukemia meet every morning to discuss cases.
-By combining their years of experience, this team draws on their collective knowledge to be certain that each person with chronic lymphocytic leukemia receives an effective, personalized treatment plan.
+At Mayo Clinic, hematologists who specialize in chronic lymphocytic leukemia meet regularly to discuss cases.
+By combining years of experience, this team draws on collective knowledge to be certain that each person with chronic lymphocytic leukemia receives an effective, personalized treatment plan.

 Hematologists at Mayo Clinic provide expert care for people with all stages of chronic lymphocytic leukemia.